noahbolger1430/STS_BandSite/README.md

 ### Announcements

 The announcements page is used as a temporary blog to announce upcoming shows and events.
 This page is static and will have to be updated through the HTML.

+### Practice Metrics

+This page will hopefully make use of tablature and lyric API's to curate custom practice pages for each band member.
+This page will track progress by displaying avg practice time per session and other possibly useful metrics.